top of page

 • Location of pain or tension

-• Sleep or emotional disturbances
+• Sleep or emotional patterns

-How to Stimulate Ear Seeds
+How to Stimulate Ear Seeds at Home

 General guidelines:

-• Press each seed 1–3 times per day
+• Press each seed 1–3 times daily

 • Use light to moderate pressure for 10–30 seconds